 West African French is helpful in countries such as Senegal, the Ivory Coast, Mali, Benin, and Burkina Faso.
 It exhibits unique features impacted by the region’s languages and cultures.

-Around 40% of the population of Benin spoke French.
-Fongbe is another common tongue.
-Hearing both languages mixing, with rare loan words or code-switching, is expected.
+Around 40% of Benin’s population speaks French, and Fongbe is another common tongue.
+Hearing both languages mixed, with rare loan words or code-switching, is expected.

-Only some academic sources exist surrounding the particularisms of Beninese French.
-It has adapted the meanings of several French terms over time.
+Only some academic sources exist regarding the particularisms of Beninese French, which has adapted the meanings of several French terms over time.

 (ii) Kinshasa / Central African French

-Congolese (Kinshasa) French is spoken in the Democratic Republic of Congo and neighboring places in Central Africa like Cameroon, Gabon, etc.
+Congolese (Kinshasa) French is spoken in the Democratic Republic of Congo and neighboring places in Central Africa, such as Cameroon and Gabon.

 Being the largest French-speaking country globally, DRC has developed its unique dialect and slang while using French in business, education, and government.